Operation Cocoon

-Operation Cocoon was an operation launched by the Special Task Force of Tamil Nadu Police to capture the forest brigand Veerappan and his associates, who were dominant in Sathyamangalam Forest in the South Indian states of Tamil Nadu, Karnataka and Kerala.
-The operation was headed by K. Vijay Kumar, and N. K. Senthamarai Kannan.
+Operation Cocoon was a police operation conducted in 2004 by the Special Task Force of the Tamil Nadu Police to capture the bandit Veerappan and his associates, who were dominant in Sathyamangalam forests in the border region of the South Indian states of Tamil Nadu, Karnataka and Kerala.
+Veerappan was wanted for the illegal poaching of Indian elephants, and smuggling of ivory and sandalwood.
+He had also murdered at least 184 people, most of whom were government officials, and police officers, and evaded arrest for almost two decades.
+The operation was executed in October 2004 and headed by K. Vijay Kumar, and N. K. Senthamarai Kannan.
+It ended after Veerappan and three of his associates were shot dead on 18 October 2004.

-Veerappan was killed on the final day of the operation by making one of his village member to poison the food he was having, 18 October 2004.
-Three of his associates, Sethukuli Govinda, Chandre Gowda and Sethumani, also killed by poisoning, and four policemen were injured.